DanielDecker/banglejs-2-rounded-clock-hands/README.md

 draws still simple, yet rounded, hands for an analog clock on a Bangle.js 2

 This module draws some rounded hands (with a small bolt in the center) for an analog clock running on a [Bangle.js 2](https://www.espruino.com/Bangle.js2).
+The current minute is written next to the minute hand.
 The inner "bolt" is based on an idea of forum user [HughB](http://forum.espruino.com/profiles/167235/) (see [this discussion](http://forum.espruino.com/conversations/371242/)).

 ![](Demo.png)